magento/devdocs/guides/v2.0/install-gde/install/file-system-perms.md

 The important things:

-*	The owner of the Magento file system must have full control (read/write/execute) of all files and directories.
+*	The owner of the Magento file system:

+	*	Must have full control (read/write/execute) of all files and directories.
+	*	Must *not* the web server user; it should be a different user.

-*	The web server user must have write access to the `var`, `app/etc`, and `pub/static` files and directories
+*	The web server user must have write access to the following files and directories:

-*	The Magento file system owner is *not* the web server user; it should be a different user
+	*	`var`
+	*	`app/etc
+	*	`pub` files

-In addition, the web server's *group* must own the Magento file system so that the Magento user (who is in the group) can modify files created using the Magento Admin and other web-based tools.
+In addition, the web server's *group* must own the Magento file system so that the Magento user (who is in the group) can share access to the files created using the Magento Admin and other web-based tools.

 We recommend setting the permissions as follows: